Originally posted 1/26/2023, updated 2/1/2024 by A. Wolfe

 Using a pick-pack-ship system and OMS offers your growing company significant advantages, including:

-An effective system will automate tasks and reduce labor hours previously devoted to order fulfillment.
-Optimizing your warehouse pick-pack-ship management in this way will save you time and money.
+- Decreased labor costs: An effective system will automate tasks and reduce labor hours previously devoted to order fulfillment.
+Optimizing your warehouse pick-pack-ship management saves you time and money.
 Your staff will be freed up to handle tasks that will generate additional revenue for your business instead of routing orders.

-You can reduce your shipping costs by shipping from the closest locations.
-Your OMS will automatically find the cheapest and fastest method for getting your orders to your customers.
+- Decreased shipping costs: You can reduce your shipping costs by distributing from the closest locations.
+Your OMS will automatically find the most cost-effective and fastest method for getting your orders to your customers.

-An OMS will significantly reduce the need for expensive excess inventory.
-You can rest easy, knowing that orders received from any channel can be fulfilled without having to keep too much safety stock on hand.
-You also don't need to worry about missing out on a sale because you weren't monitoring your inventory.
+- Reduce excess inventory: An OMS will significantly reduce the need for excess inventory.
+You can rest easy, knowing that orders received from any channel can be fulfilled without having to keep too much JIC stock on hand.
+You also don't need to worry about missed sales opportunities because you weren't monitoring your inventory.

-An OMS can analyze your data to determine how you can improve your operations.
-It can highlight particular sales patterns, track KPIs, and forecast sales and inventory levels.
+- Data analysis: An OMS can analyze your data to determine how you can improve your operations.
+It can identify sales patterns, track KPIs and forecast sales and inventory levels.

 Choosing a pick-pack-ship system